mb2o/docs/start/views.md

 	return View::make('layouts/default');

 There is no need to specify you want to use the composer.
 It will be called automatically when the view is created.
-The composer helps keep your code clean by allowing to declare assets and common partials for views in a single location.
+The composer helps keep your code clean by allowing you to declare assets and common partials for views in a single location.
 Your code will be cleaner than ever.
 Enjoy the elegance.

 <a name="assets"></a>
 ## Managing Assets